namin-amin/electon-app-create-react-app/README.md

-This app is a trial electron app bootstraped in create-react-app
+This app is a template electron app bootstraped in create-react-app

- under progress
+yarn start : to start the App

+yarb build : to build the executable files